How to Check BitLocker Drive Status on Windows 11

 Summary

 Verifying your BitLocker status ensures your data remains secure.
 Whether you use the Settings app, the manage-bde command, or PowerShell, you can easily confirm your protection level.
-Always ensure your recovery key is backed up to your Microsoft Account to prevent data loss.
-Why?
-To avoid being locked out of your own files.
-What happens when done?
+Always back up your recovery key to your Microsoft Account.
+This prevents you from being locked out of your own files.
 You gain peace of mind knowing your drive is fully encrypted and secure.

 Windows 11 Home typically uses ‘Device Encryption’ instead of full BitLocker.
 You can check this in Settings under Privacy & security.
 If the toggle is on, your drive is encrypted.
-If you need full BitLocker features, you must upgrade to Windows 11 Pro.
+If you need the full feature set of BitLocker, you’ll need to upgrade to Windows 11 Pro.

 Why is BitLocker not showing up in my Control Panel?